nothig007/EyeWell/README.md

 # EyeWell

-**EyeWell** is an application which provides Custom Reminder Notification to help your eyes stay Nourish from screen!
+**EyeWell** is an Open-Source application which provides Custom Reminder Notification to help your eyes stay Nourish from screen!